 Previous to Rubicon Strategy Group, he worked at the law offices of Harris & Moure, pllc, a leading boutique international law firm that is widely admired for its work in emerging markets and for its oft-quoted China Law Blog.

 A Multi-lingual Legal Specialist

 Damjan is fluent in spoken and written Mandarin.
 In addition to the language skills he gained while living in Beijing, he has completed more than five years of formal Chinese language training at Duke University, Peking University, the Middlebury College Chinese Language School, and the University of Michigan.
-In addition to Mandarin, he speaks English, French and Serbo-Croatian.
+In addition to Mandarin, he speaks English, French and primary language of former-Yugoslavia.
 He holds three degrees: a B.A.
 From Duke University in Public Policy, with a certificate in Health Policy, an M.A.
 From the University of Michigan Rogel-Lieberthal Center for Chinese Studies, and a J.D.
 From the University of Michigan Law School.

 Duke University: B.A., Public Policy, Certificate, Health Policy